RubiconDeFi/brand-assets/README.md

 # brand-assets
-Official logos and brand assets for Rubicon!
+Official logos and brand assets for Rubicon.

+Please default to using the red full logo and logo mark on both light and dark backgrounds.

+If the red clashs with the background, you can use the white or black logos